clinton-hall/nzbToMedia/README.md

 ### nzbToSickBeard

-1. Rename the file autoProcessTV.cfg.sample to autoProcessTV.cfg and fill in the appropriate fields as they apply to your installation.
+1. Rename the file autoProcessMedia.cfg.sample to autoProcessMedia.cfg and fill in the appropriate fields as they apply to your installation.

 	host: Set this to "localhost" if SickBeard and your download client are on the same system. otherwise enter the ipaddress of the system SickBeard is insatlled on.